Clubs and Groups

 The Falcon Vision - Gina Aubin/Joy Dustin The Falcon Vision is Bow High School’s student literary publication.
 It is published multiple times a year by students and includes poems, stories, photographs, articles, and artwork.
 The goal of The Falcon Vision is to shine the spotlight on great writing and artwork produced at BHS.
 The club will meet the first and third Tuesday of every month during flex in Room 1311.

 Adventure Club – Mr. Groves and Mrs. Veilleux: When we meet, it will be on a Wednesday during Flex.
-Lots accomplished in our short meetings!!
-Venturing is a combination of an outing club and environmental service club.
+Lots accomplished in our short meetings!
+Adventure Club is a combination of an outing club and environmental service club.
 We would like to plan an activity at least once each quarter.
 See Mrs. Veilleux or Mr. Groves for information, or email them: KVeilleux@bownet.org or DGroves@bownet.org